Trade Stock Indices

 4: This is typically and clearly corrective.
 Indices Prices may move sideways for an extended period, & 4 typically retraces less than 38.2% of 3.
 Volume is well below that of wave three.
 This is a good place to buy a pull back if you understand the potential ahead for a Part 5.
 Still this 4 is often frustrating because of their lack of progress in the larger upward trend.

 5: This is the final leg in direction of the dominant trend.
 The news is almost universally positive and everyone is bullish.
-Unfortunately, this is when many average investors finally buy in, right before the stock indices price hits the top.
-Volume is often lower in 5 than in wave three, and many momentum indicators start to show divergences (indices prices reach a new high but the indicators do not reach new highs).
+Unfortunately, this is when many average investors finally buy in, right before the price hits the top.
+Volume is often lower in 5 than in wave three, and many momentum indicators start to show divergences (prices reach a new high but the indicators do not reach new highs).
 At the end of a major bullish trend, bears may very well be ridiculed, for trying to pick a market top.

 Three Pattern (Corrective Trend)

 A: Corrections are typically harder to identify than impulse moves.
 In A of a bearish market, the fundamental news is usually still positive.
 Most analysts see the drop as a correction in a still active bullish market.
-Some indices technical indicators that accompany A include increased trading volume, rising and implied volatility and possibly a higher open interest in short selling.
+Some technical indicators that accompany A include increased trading volume, rising and implied volatility and possibly a higher open interest in short selling.

 B: Indices Prices reverse & move slightly higher, which many see as a resumption of the now long gone bullish trend.
-Those familiar with classical technical analysis might see the peak as the right shoulder of a head and shoulders reversal indices pattern.
+Those familiar with classical technical analysis might see the peak as the right shoulder of a head and shoulders reversal pattern.
 The volume during B should be lower than in A. By this point, fundamentals are probably no longer improving, but they most likely have not yet turned negative.

 C: Indices Prices move impulsively lower.
-Volume picks up, and by the third leg of C, almost everyone realizes that a bearish indices trend is firmly entrenched.
+Volume picks up, and by the third leg of C, almost everyone realizes that a bearish trend is firmly entrenched.
 C is typically at least as large as A and often extends to 1.618 Fibo expansion level beyond A lowest point.